Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 - Open repository or create a new repository;
 - Open terminal;
 - Type *git clone* followed by the copied URL and press Enter.
-- Create an env.py file with your own values, create a MongoDB database with the data keys and types as shown above.
+- Create an env.py file with your values, create a MongoDB database with the data keys and types as shown above.
 - Install all of the project requirements as shown above.

 ---